 Table of Contents

-Ichthyosis vulgaris is a dermatological disease characterized by scaling of skin that usually subsides during summer.
-It is the most common inherited ichthyosis, being inherited in an autosomal dominant fashion with variable penetrance.
-Atopic disease has been associated with this condition, with 37–50% of those with ichthyosis vulgaris exhibiting signs of atopic disease.
+Ichthyosis vulgaris is a cutaneous dermatologic disease of abnormal keratinization characterized by scaling of the skin that usually subsides during summer.
+It is the most common inherited ichthyosis, and it is inherited in an autosomal dominant fashion with variable penetrance.
+Atopic disease has been associated with this condition; 37–50% of those with ichthyosis vulgaris exhibit signs of atopic disease.